 These macroscopic factors are a product, not of individual choices but of policy.
 Inequality cannot be addressed by demanding 'personal responsibility' for every individual member in a population.
 That's not how statistics work, it's not even how 'personal responsibility' works.

 Change is hard, and the efforts others make to change are often invisible to us.
-To make the most of our own opportunities while making sense of and contributing to society, it is important to employ a positive double standard.
+Adler suggests that we should believe in our own ability to make the most of our own potential while having compassion for and contributing to society.
+In this way it is important to employ a positive double standard.

 A positive double standard holds that we can change our own individual futures, but we can't expect others, particularly whole groups, to do the same without addressing wider societal forces.
 This is not to say that taking this view makes someone superior, it merely seeks to recognise the social dynamics at play for all of us.
 I believe this is a realistic outlook, and find it helps me personally to understand my own journey and issues in society a little better—seeing my fellow human beings in a more friendly light.